Soft drink industry levy

 What is it?

-The soft drinks industry levy, popularly known as the sugar tax, is a flat-rate tax of 18p a litre on soft drinks with a sugar content of at least 5 grams in 100 millilitres.
-A higher rate of 24p a litre applies to drinks with at least 8 grams in 100 millilitres.
+The soft drinks industry levy, popularly known as the sugar tax, is a flat-rate tax on soft drinks with a sugar content of at least 5 grams in 100 millilitres and a higher rate when the sugar content is at least 8 grams in 100 millilitres.
+Between its introduction in 2018 and March 2025 the rates were 18p and 24p per litre but the autumn 2024 budget announced that the rates from April 2025 would be £1.94 and £2.59 per 10 litres and will rise, by 2029, to catch up with CPI inflation since 2018 but spread evenly over the five years.
 The levy applies to alcoholic drinks with an alcohol content under 1.2 per cent (i.e., exempt from alcohol duties) but not drinks where no sugar is added.
 Pure fruit juices and drinks with at least 75 per cent milk are exempt.
 The objective of the levy was to influence people’s decisions about their diets in a way that will improve health.

 What’s the problem with it?